kevroletin/kevroletin.github.io/_drafts/how-tty-works-stty.md

 Note that the term "job" is a synonym for a process group (see `man credentials`).

 We will discuss sessions and process groups in more detail later.
-That brief introduction should be enough however to understand tty settings that we will discuss soon.
+But that brief introduction should be enough to understand tty settings that we will discuss soon.

 ## Features configurable by stty

-In Part 1 we've already discovered the existence of tty and observed some of it's features.
-Now let's recall what we've seen and let's build on top of that knowledge:
+In Part 1, we've already discovered the existence of tty and observed some of its features.
+Now let's recall what we've learned so far:

-1. tty passes data from xterm to bash in both directions; tty can be configured and depending on its configuration it will "slightly" alter data it receives from one side before passing to the other side;
+1. tty passes data from xterm to bash in both directions; we can configure tty, and depending on its configuration, it will "slightly" alter data it receives from one side before passing to the other side;
-2. in addition to passing data through filehandles tty also generates signals; again, delivering signals is configurable logic; it might work differently depending on tty's configuration and depending on how processes are organized into logical groups.
+2. besides passing data through filehandles, tty also generates signals; again, delivering signals is configurable logic; it might work differently depending on tty's configuration and depending on how processes are organized into logical groups.

 I'll split tty's features into two parts depending on whether we can configure them using the `stty` tool.
 To explore features that cannot be configured using `stty` we will write C code.